AJPASHA/MRRVis/README.rst

 Dependancies
 ============
-    - NumPy for matrix representations and scientific computing
+    - NumPy>=1.21 for matrix representations and scientific computing
-    - Matplotlib for graphing configurations
+    - Matplotlib>=3.5 for graphing configurations
-    - mpl_toolkits.mplot3D for 3-Dimensional graphing

-see `requirements.txt <https://github.com/AJPASHA/mrrvis/blob/main/requirements.txt>`_ for precise requirements

 Installation
 ============